ist-vistec/fullstack-assignment/README.md

 # Full stack developer assignment

-The goal of this project is to assess development skills suitable for a full stack developer position.
+The goal of this project is to assess development skills suitable for a full-stack developer position.
 It tests knowledge and proficiency with software design, unit testing and web technologies like HTTP and REST.

-- **Project Goal**:  Create a small web-app for add user and REST API for mangemnet courses.
+- **Project Goal**:  Create a small web-app for university course enrollment.
-- **Technology**: Pick any language, web framework and testing framework you like
+- **Technology**: Pick any language, web framework, and testing framework you like
 - **Deliverables**:
-	 - Docker compose file contain 3 images: 1. backend 2. frontend 3.database
+	 - Docker compose file contains 3 images: 1. backend 2. frontend 3. database
 	 - ER diagram

 **Description:**